 I would also like to take this opportunity to say a huge thank you to the nursery staff for their continued support with my son and encouraging his development.
 I am overwhelmed at how he has progressed both sociably and academically since starting at St Peter’s.
 I greatly appreciated the opportunity to have had one-to-one chats with the staff about my son’s progression and the tapestry app is a fantastic insight into my child’s day to day development.

-If you would like any further information about our successful Early Years unit, please get in touch with us at our school office, or speak to Mrs Phillips, Early Years Leader.
+If you would like any further information about our successful Early Years, please get in touch with us at our school office, or speak to Mr Piper or Mrs Lillycrop.
 Visits to our school are warmly welcomed.

 Recently we have redesigned our outdoor learning area so that we can maximise the opportunities our pupils have to learn, explore and play.
 Everything has been designed and created with safety at the centre and we have worked with experienced Early Years teachers and designers.